1Generic1/alx-previous/0x03-debugging/README.md

 -?
 That’s definitely not right
 - Fix the code in 2-largest_number.c so that it correctly prints out the largest of three numbers, no matter the case.

+## 3-main_b.c
+This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.